 “Err, surprise mum!
 Dreadlocks!”
 Tara replied, smoothing her blonde dreads with her hands.

 Back in Brisbane, Tara interprets her mother’s initial reaction to her dreads.
 “My mum was worried about things like stereotyping and job prospects.
 She didn’t want people to judge me negatively without getting to know me.”

 Mostly, Tara has positive reactions to her dreads, which are loose around her face and brush the bottom of her shoulder blades.
 Wearing a long skirt and toe rings, she smiles as she lists her ‘hippy’ traits.
 She avoids wearing shoes, is vegetarian, has dream catchers all over her house, and studies ecology.

-Despite her relaxed look, Tara works at a market research call center.
+Despite her relaxed look, Tara works at a market research call centre.